-Introduction of a national schedule of repair costs for network damage (Green Claims)
+National schedule of repair costs for network damage (Green Claims) – pilot outcome

-When one of our roads or assets is damaged by negligent drivers, Highways England as owner of the network is legally entitled to recover from the driver/owner of the vehicle causing the damage (or more usually the relevant insurer) the reasonable cost of repair so as to restore the network to its state before it was damaged.
-This recovery is commonly known as “Green Claims”.
+As owner of England’s motorways and major A roads we are legally entitled to recover from the driver/owner of the vehicle causing the damage (or more usually the relevant insurer) the reasonable cost of repair so as to restore the network to its state before it was damaged.

 It has been apparent for some time that insurers consider the pricing of Green Claims in individual cases to lack transparency.
 The contractual arrangements between Highways England and its service providers, often containing separate regimes for claims above and below a £10,000 threshold, and different pricing methodologies, have led to varying labour and equipment rates and therefore significantly different repair costs being applied to similar repairs.
 Understandably, this has led to disputes over the reasonableness of individual claims (often of relatively low value), delays and under-recovery.